Shopify SEO: 12-Step Guide for Beginners

 "Pages by markup type" widget in Site Audit tool

-The tool also shows you whether there are any issues with the schema you’ve implemented.
+The tool also shows whether there are any issues with the schema you’ve implemented.

 Structured data items issues in Site Audit tool

-If you spot any issues, correct them.
-And then run another audit to verify that the issue was resolved.
+If you spot any issues, correct them and run another audit to verify that the issue was resolved.

-Getting backlinks (links on other sites that point to your site) is one of the best ways to improve your SEO performance.
-Because it signals to search engines that others see you as reputable and worthy of being ranked.
+Getting backlinks—links on other sites that point to your site—is one of the best ways to improve your SEO performance.
+Backlinks signal to search engines that your site is reputable and worthy of ranking.

 Open the tool, enter your domain, and click “Create project.”